 And then, after hearing the appeals, Mom (or Dad, or both parents) edge even closer to buying a smartphone for their insistent teen or tween.

-But before parents place one under the Christmas tree or give one for Hanukkah, Kwanza or any other gift-giving holiday at this time of year, they should stop and think about a few core things.
+But before parents purchase one for a gift-giving holiday, they should stop and think about a few core things.

 "It's not like you're just handing them a telephone, like when I was a kid," said Graber, who has two daughters, one in high school and the other in college.
 "All of a sudden, the whole world is in your kids' back pocket, plus all the information in the world -- good and bad."

 Once parents realize the magnitude of the decision and how it is the "purchase of a huge life-changing experience," they need to decide whether the time is right for their children, said Graber.

 To help parents, she and another tech-savvy expert, Lori Cunningham, founder of the blog The Well Connected Mom,

 offered five tips on what to think about before buying a phone for kids.